St Mary's Church, Walthamstow: Modern refurbishment and community facilities

 In 2019, St Mary's announced it had secured a nearly £1.5 million National Lottery Fund Heritage grant to restore and renovate the church building as part of its Creative Church project.
 The works began in 2021 and cost approximately £3.37 million in total.
 The regeneration project repaired and renovated the ancient building to make it more suitable for community arts and cultural activities, alongside securing its future as a working parish church.
-The project removed the pews to create more flexible seating, built an extension to create a new entrance and gallery\exhibition space, created a cafe with an outdoor serving window, upgraded the sound system and lighting, added additional toilets and a play area, created heritage displays and renovated the church's two back vestries among other improvements.
+The project removed the pews to create more flexible seating, built an extension to create a new entrance and gallery\exhibition space, created a café with an outdoor serving window, upgraded the sound system and lighting, added additional toilets and a play area, created heritage displays and renovated the church's two back vestries among other improvements.
 Free community arts and heritage activities were also part of the project.
 St Mary's also hires rooms and spaces in both the church and nearby St Mary's Welcome Centre to outside groups.

-The church hosts regular exhibitions, performances and other community events, and has a cafe run by local partners Ruttle & Rowe with both indoor and outdoor seating as well as a play area for young children.
+The church hosts regular exhibitions, performances and other community events, and has a café run by local partners Ruttle & Rowe with both indoor and outdoor seating as well as a play area for young children.
 The church is a founding member of Waltham Forest Citizens, the local Citizens UK alliance and a member of the Inclusive Church network.

 St Mary's is also well known for its green publicly accessible churchyard, which is the largest green space in Walthamstow Village and won 'Churchyard of the Year' in the 2023 London in Bloom gardening competition.

 In 2025, Matthew Lloyd Architects won a prestigious RIBA London award for St Mary's regeneration project.